NewGlobalStrategy/WayForward/Part5.md

 We quite like a genuinely free market for short term allocation of goods and services – however, it struggles with longer-term projects and it has in general been replaced by more automated planning systems and accepted behaviour standards on the more advanced planets.
 Remember everyone including your leaders are trying to do what they think is best for them – it’s just that the overall result is something of a disaster due to following a bad process.
 In many areas there is more voting and engagement in Saturday night talent shows than in local and global planning.

 In general, individual decision making is a bad thing as it is rather error prone.
 We have found it to be much more effective to require groups of 3 or 5 people to make decisions.
 The suggested minimum number of people to resolve a straight choice is 3 independent people and for more complex decisions (those with more than two options) 5 people can also be a good number.
+AI models now appear to have potential to enhance decision making and highlight potential ‘groupthink’ errors for further analysis.

 Individual decision making on important issues is strongly discouraged and is very much a last resort when no-one else is around.
 For all decisions, three or five or more people should reach a group consensus by discussion and WITHOUT any hierarchical structure being present within the group.
 Basically, before making any decision you typically need to ask two questions:
 1	Is it fair?